 2. The customer operates an interstate pipeline pumping station, regardless of size; or

-3. The customer has accounts within the service territory of the electric utility that have, in aggregate across its accounts, a coincident demand of two thousand five hundred (2,500) kW or more in the previous twelve (12) months, and the customer has a comprehensive demand-side or energy efficiency program and can demonstrate an achievement of savings at least equal to those expected from utility-provided programs..
-For utilities with automated meter reading and/or advanced metering infrastructure capability, the measure of demand is the customer coincident highest billing demand of the individual accounts during the twelve (12) months preceding the opt-out notification.
+3. The customer has accounts within the service territory of the electric utility that have, in aggregate across its accounts, a coincident demand of two thousand five hundred (2,500) kW or more in the previous twelve (12) months, and the customer has a comprehensive demand-side or energy efficiency program and can demonstrate an achievement of savings at least equal to those expected from utility-provided programs.
+In order to make a demonstration of compliance with this criteria, the customer shall submit:

+A. Lists of all energy efficiency measures with all work papers to show energy savings and demand savings.
+This includes engineering studies, cost benefit analysis, etc.;

+B. Documentation of anticipated lifetime of installed energy efficiency measures; and

+C. Invoices and payment requisition papers.

+D. For utilities with automated meter reading and/or advanced metering infrastructure capability, the measure of demand is the customer coincident highest billing demand of the individual accounts during the twelve (12) months preceding the opt-out notification.
+Walmart notes that it’s difficult to meet the requirements of opt-out.
+Make list be non-exhaustive.
+(Walmart) Need to have documentation of savings.
+Do opt out show the energy savings currently?
+(OPC) Should use waivers for specific situation, needs to be written broadly to reflect the situations of most parties (DOE)

 (B) Written notification of opt-out from customers meeting the criteria under paragraph (6)(A)1. or 2. shall be sent to the utility serving the customer.
 Written notification of opt-out from customers meeting the criteria under paragraph (6)(A)3. shall be sent to the utility serving the customer and the manager of the energy resource analysis section of the commission or submitted through the commission’s electronic filing and information system (EFIS) as a non-case-related filing.
 In instances where only the utility is provided notification of opt-out from customers meeting the criteria under paragraph (6)(A)3., the utility shall forward a copy of the written notification to the manager of the energy resource analysis section of the commission and submit the notice of opt-out through EFIS as a non-case-related filing.